I don’t often read biographies – pretty rarely in fact – but Agatha Christie being one of my all-time favorite authors, I just had to read it.

 Ends the book with general self-reflection about her life, what she has achieved and the elderly years yet to come.

-And as somebody who wrote about death her all life, she accepts that the her inevitable death will come at any time…
+And as somebody who wrote about crime and death all her life, she accepts that the her inevitable death will come at any time…